garethlamb/animal_classifier_pipeline/README.md

 ## Optional Parameters

-[//]: # Batch sizes
-[//]: # Warn that if keep_crops = False then if more than one
-[//]: # animal is detected in an image then there will be no
-[//]: # way of knowing which label refers to which animal

 The following are optional parameters of the main function that affect the efficiency and effectiveness of the classifier.

--working_data_dir (String or Python PATH object), default None : Path
-	to directory that will contain the temporary files the program needs to use to run and the output of the program. if set to None, it will default to saving the output to a folder that lies in the working directory
+- working_data_dir (String or Python PATH object), default None: Path to directory that will contain the temporary files the program needs to use to run and the output of the program. if set to None, it will default to saving the output to a folder that lies in the working directory

--keep_crops (Bool), default True : If True, MegaDetector's animal detections
-	will be cropped and saved to the working data directory.
+- keep_crops (Bool), default True: If True, MegaDetector's animal detections will be cropped and saved to the working data directory.
 Furthermore, the crops will be sorted by the species that the neural network detected them to be.

--md_thr (float), default 0.2 : Threshold value for the confidence ratings of
+- md_thr (float), default 0.2: Threshold value for the confidence ratings of Megadetector's detections.
-	Megadetector's detections.
 Only bounding boxes with a confidence rating above the threshold will be cropped and analysed.
 A higher threshold means that detections are more likely to be of an animal but it also makes it more likely that fewer animals will be detected

--ent_thr (float), default positive infinity : Threshold value for confidence rating in neural network's
-	classifications.
-Confidence rating is Shannon Entropy of the network's output and therefore only classifcations that have an entropy below the threshold will be assigned to their crops.
+- ent_thr (float), default positive infinity: Threshold value for confidence rating in neural network's classifications.
+Confidence rating is Shannon Entropy of the network's output and therefore only classifications that have an entropy below the threshold will be assigned to their crops.
 A lower threshold will increase the precision of the classifier however it also means that more animal detections will be labelled as having an unknown species.
 If an entropy threshold is used then a cut-off of 1.0 might be a good value to start at although this hasn't been properly tested.

--batch_size (int), default 32 : Number of images to process at a time.
-Lowering this number
-	should reduce the program's requirement for memory and storage space.
+- batch_size (int), default 32: Number of images to process at a time.
+Lowering this number should reduce the program's requirement for memory and storage space.
 Raising this should will likely reduce the overall time it takes for the neural network to process the images

--classifier_batch_size (int), default batch_size / 2 : Batch size for images as they're processed by the
+- classifier_batch_size (int), default batch_size / 2: Batch size for images as they're processed by the
 	neural network classifier.
 By default, its half of the batch size of the cropping algorithm rounded up to the nearest integer.
 Classifier_batch_size should be at most batch_size

--use_checkpoints (Bool), default True: If True, the program will start from checkpoints found
-	in working_data_dir, which is useful if program stops during processing.
+- use_checkpoints (Bool), default True: If True, the program will start from checkpoints found in working_data_dir, which is useful if program stops during processing.
 If False, the program will start the whole process from scratch and overwrite checkpoints